Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 A D-Day movie star served on D-Day

-Actor Henry Fonda was 37 in 1942 when he enlisted for service.
+Actor Henry Fonda was 37 in 1942 when he enlisted for military service.
 On D-Day, he served as quartermaster on the USS Satterlee, an American destroyer.
-He went on to star in "The Longest Day," a 1962 film that, along with "Saving Private Ryan," is consistently ranked near the top of the list of best D-Day movies—and war movies in general—of all time.
+He went on to star in "The Longest Day," a 1962 film that, along with "Saving Private Ryan," is consistently ranked near the top of lists of best D-Day movies—and war movies in general.

 Many other famous people served on D-Day

 Yankees catcher Yogi Berra took part in the D-Day invasion, as did author J.D.
 Salinger and slain civil rights activist Medgar Evers, who supported the invasion as part of a segregated unit.
-Golf great Bobby Jones was 40 when he successfully petitioned his Army Reserve commander to allow him to join the fray and Oscar-winning British actor David Niven was among the first officers to land; he won a U.S. Legion of Merit Medal.
+Golf great Bobby Jones was 40 when he successfully petitioned his Army Reserve commander to allow him to join the fray.
+Oscar-winning British actor David Niven was among the first officers to land, winning a U.S. Legion of Merit Medal.
 Before he played Scotty on "Star Trek," James Doohan sustained six bullet wounds and lost his middle finger on Juno Beach.
-Actor Charles Durning, thrown into the first wave at Omaha Beach, won a Silver Star and a Purple Heart and was among the only survivors from his landing group.
+Actor Charles Durning, thrown into the first wave at Omaha Beach, won a Silver Star and a Purple Heart and was the sole survivor from his landing group.

 Gargantuan supply shipments preceded the invasion